1: IRIS HRM

 Click on the questions below to see their corresponding answers.

 IRIS stands for Integrated Resource Information System.
-IRIS consists of three software systems that will replace the State of Alaska’s (SOA) financial and payroll systems, and provide functionality for procurement, debt management, human resource management, and learning management.
+IRIS consists of three software systems that will replace the State of Alaska’s (SOA) financial (AKSAS) and payroll (AKPAY) systems, and provide functionality for accounting, procurement, debt management, human resource management, and learning management.

 The IRIS Project is a statewide effort to design, configure, and implement the three software solutions which make up IRIS (CGI Advantage, SymPro Debt Manager, and Meridian Global Learning Management).
 The goal of the IRIS Project is to improve the SOA’s administrative and operational functions through the use of an integrated system.

 The IRIS Project consists of three key work effort areas: Business processes, software, and behavior adoption.
 The IRIS Project has teams of people focusing on each of these types of activities to help the State transition from current operations to how work will be done in IRIS.

 Yes, the Alaska State Legislature fully funded the IRIS Project through two different Capital Improvement Projects (CIP) which were approved in 2008 and 2012, respectively.
 Although the implementation date for the HRM portion of IRIS was been extended to January 2017, the project will be accomplished within the current project budget.

 No, replacing ABS is not part of the IRIS Project.